cloudfoundry/stratos/deploy/ci/README.md

 s3-secret | This should be your AWS S3 secret. | console-ci-master
-s3-version-bucket | This should be a bucket in S3 that will contain a file that is used to track the current version of the Console. | console-ci-master s3-version-key | The full path within the noted `s3-version-bucket` to the version file, including the filename. | console-ci-master registry | The registry used to store the tagged docker images required to install the Console within HCP.
+s3-version-bucket | This should be a bucket in S3 that will contain a file that is used to track the current version of the Console. | console-ci-master s3-version-key | The full path within the noted `s3-version-bucket` to the version file, including the filename. | console-ci-master registry | The registry used to store the tagged docker images required to install the Console.
 Generally this is one of two values: 1) `[DOCKER_REGISTRY]:443`, the shared internal SUSE registry.
 2) the registry url for DockerHub | console-ci-master github-access-token | This should be a Github access token with `repo:status` (public repos) or `repo` access (private repos). | console-ui-tests github-private-key | This should be a private SSH key properly authorized to interact against the GitHub repos your pipeline with operate against. | console-ci-master, console-ui-tests vcs-clients | This should be a list of VCS clients. | console-ui-tests